zeeev/wham/README.md

 ====

-The format field is comprised of 7 colon-delimited fields.
+The format field is comprised of six colon-delimited fields.

 ####GT:
   A genotype call.
 The nature of the variant is unknown.
 WHAM determines the zygosity.